kubernetes/community/committee-steering/governance/annual-reports.md

    * Chairs/Organizers work with their group (see tips below) to open a pull request to the group's documentation in the community repo, updating the draft to complete the questions
+   * draft ready for review by February 14
    * post a call for comments period on the PR with your group's mailing list;
      you can follow your charter communication period if you have one, but no less than 72 hours
    * verify that Steering Liaison has reviewed
-   * merge a completed report by the end of February
+   * merge a completed report by March 1
 3. March
    * Steering Committee produces a project-wide annual report, summarizing and highlighting elements from the individual group reports.